The DAAD climapAfrica Programme team wishes you and your families a joyous festive season and a good and healthy start into 2021.

 The DAAD climapAfrica programme - Climate change research Alumni and Postdocs in Africa for future leaders in the field of climate research and protection - in cooperation with the climate competence centres SASSCAL (Southern African Science Service Centre for Climate Change and Adaptive Land Management) and WASCAL (West African Science Service Centre on Climate Change and Adapted Land Use) aims to foster application- oriented research results to tackle climate change in southern and western Africa.

-The program funds postdoctoral research projects and offers a platform for collaboration in thematic working groups composed of postdoctoral fellows and African alumni of German funding initiatives with expertise in the field of climate research.
+The programme funds postdoctoral research projects and offers a platform for collaboration in thematic working groups composed of postdoctoral fellows and African alumni of German funding initiatives with expertise in the field of climate research.
 Fellows and Alumni will increase their research impact and output through a comprehensive training and support program, including general skills training, science policy advising and science management.
 The working groups serve as a platform to connect with peers, regional and international experts and practitioners and to build a growing professional network across Africa.

-climapAfrica Picture of the Month
+DAAD climapAfrica Picture of the Month

 Charcoal selling.
 The picture was taken in Southern Province, Zambia along the highway (Livingstone - Lusaka Road).
 It is common to find charcoal being sold along the road side.
 Charcoal is used as an alternative source of energy.
 However, it is also contributing to deforestation in the region.